Adaptive generalized measurement for unambiguous state discrimination of quaternary phase-shift-keying coherent states: Conclusions

 \section{Conclusions}

-We proposed and experimentally realized an adaptive generalized quantum measurement that unambiguously discriminate quaternary phase-shift-keying coherent states with a near- optimal performance.
+We proposed and experimentally realized an adaptive generalized quantum measurement that unambiguously discriminate quaternary phase-shift-keying coherent states with a near-optimal performance.
 Our strategy consists of a displacement operation, a single photon detector and real-time adaptive control of the phase space displacements that depend on the history of single photon detection outcomes.
 We demonstrated the adaptive generalized measurement and, while the performance is degraded due to the finite efficiency of our system, we observed a clear improvement of the probability of having conclusive results in comparison with a simple scheme using a non-adaptive approach.
 Furthermore, we evaluated the probability of erroneously obtaining conclusive results which is caused by the non-perfect interference contrast of the displacement operation as well as the dark counts.
 By increasing the number of detection stages, the error probability can be suppressed, yielding better performance than a heterodyne measurement designed to reach a comparable probability of conclusive results for a wide range of signal mean photon numbers.

-Since adaptive phase space displacements based on photon detections provide near-optimal performance for the minimum error discrimination of multiple coherent states in addition to the unambiguous state discrimination, it is expected to serve as a novel receiver technique in applications associated with classical coherent communication \cite{7174950} as well as quantum communication, in particular quantum key distribution \cite{RevModPhys.81.1301}.
+Since adaptive phase space displacements based on photon detections provide near-optimal performance for the minimum error discrimination of multiple coherent states in addition to the unambiguous state discrimination, it is expected to serve as a novel receiver technique in applications associated with classical coherent communication \cite{7174950} as well as quantum communication, in particular quantum key distribution \cite{pirandola2019advances}.
+To install such a receiver in a real communication scenario, the preparation of a stable reference field at the receiver side for displacements would be required.
+This can be done by transmitting along with the signal a coherent field extracted from the same laser, either in a separate fiber or multiplexed with the signal.
+At the receiver side, this reference field can either be used directly for the displacement (similar to what we did here) or for synchronizing the phase and frequency of a locally generated displacement field \cite{pirandola2019advances}.
+By establishing these techniques, we believe that the adaptive phase space displacements based on photon detections will be a beneficial tool for real applications beyond our proof-of-concept experiment.